 Ron “Spike” Priestly joined the U.S. Navy out of high school, where he served as a Helicopter Electrician and Search and Rescue Swimmer.
 A Veteran of the First Gulf War, two Southeast Asia tours, and counter-drug operations in Southern California and Baja, Mexico, Spike was honored with four Battle Efficiency Awards as well as Expert Marksmanship Ribbons.
 After being honorably discharged from the Navy, Spike went on to hone his equipment operation skills in the public and private sector, winning awards at the National Snow & Ice Festival and the Colorado State Fair during his time as a District Foreman with Park County, Colorado.
 Spike has proudly worked as a field superintendent for GeoStabilization since 2007 before being promoted to General Superintendent in 2014.
 He is heavily experienced in every trade that GeoStabilization offers and has traveled all over the United States repairing rockslides and landslides, rock bolting, constructing GCS walls, soil nailing, installing reinforced shotcrete, and constructing micropile walls and bearing piles.
 Spike has operated heavy equipment for over 20 years and has drilled in every state West of the Mississippi River (as well as many to the East).

 Chris joined GSI after heading Allied Contractors Inc., GSI’s former subcontractor, for over eight years.
-With over 25 years of experience as a superintendent, Chris has been integral in the success of many of GSI’s large-scale projects.
+With over 25 years of experience as a superintendent, Chris has been integral in the success of many of GSI’s largest projects.
 In New Market, Virginia, Chris and his crew injected 2,850 Self-drilling SuperNails® on Route 820.
 Chris was a part of both phases of GSI’s Cross Gate Village Project in Nashville, Tennessee where 16,000 square-feet of soil nails and 10,000 square-feet of micropiles were installed.
 He has directly supervised various soil stabilization and foundation support and stabilization projects, installed rock bolts, micropiles, soil nails, wet and dry process shotcrete, compaction and gravity grout, and epoxy and concrete overlay systems.
-Chris is also a certified and experienced shotcrete nozzelman During his career, Chris has supervised individual projects in excess of 22,000 square feet, has installed well over 100,000 square feet of reinforced shotcrete, and has drilled more than 5,000 SuperNails®.
-An avid outdoorsman, Chris enjoys hunting and fishing when home in Lafollette, TN.
+Chris is also a certified and experienced shotcrete nozzelman.
+During his career Chris has supervised individual projects in excess of 22,000 square feet, has installed well over 100,000 square feet of reinforced shotcrete, and has drilled more than 5,000 SuperNails®.

 Tim has worked in the rock slope stabilization and shotcrete industry since 1999 and joined the GSI team in 2013.
 He has extensive experience in rock drilling using both top hammer and down the hole hammer techniques, installing various types of steel mesh, rock scaling, bolt testing, operating a rock slusher, shooting shotcrete, working on towers and cables, installing micro piles, operating heavy equipment, air bag scaling, and boulder busting.
 As a General Superintendent at GSI, Tim leads his crews to complete jobs on-time, safely, and efficiently.